 Public Expenditure on Education as a Share of Public Expenditure (%)

 Public Expenditure on Primary as a Share of Total Education Expenditure (%)

 GPE in Nepal

-The grant provides further support for the Nepal School Sector Reform Program, and the newly developed School Sector Development Plan with a focus on the following primary objectives:
+In 2016, Nepal received an additional grant of US$ 59.3 million from GPE to further support the School Sector Reform Program and the newly developed School Sector Development Plan with a focus on the following objectives:

 - Improve capacity of the School Sector Reform Program’s implementation agencies and its partners to enhance delivery and monitoring of educational services and products.